-The Stonehenge residential Opioid Substitution Treatment (OST) Program recognizes methadone and Suboxone as medication and therefore a valuable clinical intervention for some people.
+The Stonehenge residential Opioid Substitution Treatment (OST) Program recognizes opioid agonist therapies (eg. methadone, Suboxone, Sublocade) as medication and therefore a valuable clinical intervention for some people.
 The team for this program provides support coordination, crisis intervention, education, and community referrals.
 While Stonehenge is not a medical facility, we provide access to a physician for OST via the Ontario Telemedicine Network teleconferencing system as well as a pharmacist who provides the medications on site.
 Unlike many residential programs, our residents never need to leave the property to participate in this type of program.

 Stonehenge reserves one bed in our Women’s Residential Program to accommodate pregnant women struggling with substance issues.
 The reserved bed allows accelerated Admission into the program, thus avoiding any length of wait time.
 Referrals are received from a number of sources including self, Alcohol & Drug Assessment Centres, Family & Children’s Services, and Correctional Services.